dward2/BME547/Assignments/final_project_add_on.md

 patient is updated in the database, the displayed ECG image should also update with the new data.

+While the ECG trace is being displayed, the user should be able to see or access a list of all the available historic heart rates and their associated timestamps for the selected patient.
+The user should be able to select one of those heart rates and show the ECG image associated with that heart rate next to the already displayed most recent ECG image.

 While the ECG trace is being displayed, there should be a button or some other way for the user to say they are done looking at the ECG trace and have it be removed and show all of the patients again.
+If a second ECG trace was loaded for comparison, it should also be removed.